RiyadhKh4n/CoinFrog/TESTING.md

                 print(f"{choice} is an invalid option")
 ```

-This function is responsible for handling the user input and is where the validate_ticker(ticker) is called.
+This function is responsible for handling the user input and is where the `validate_ticker(ticker)` is called.
 It handles the input by asking for the ticker the user would like to know about.
-If 'ticker' (line 61) is empty then the appropriate output is displayed.
+If `ticker` is empty then the appropriate output is displayed.
 Additionally, if the input is less than 3 characters a message will output as all tickers have 3 character minimum and would therefore be a void input.
 If it does meet these conditions then it asks the user to confirm their input and will ouput the neccessary response.
-If the response is 'y' then 'ticker' will then be passed to validate_ticker(ticker) to see if their input exists within the list.
+If the response is 'y' then `ticker` will then be passed to `validate_ticker(ticker)` to see if their input exists within the list.

 Below is an example of a valid input: